microsoft/Win2D/README.md

 # Transitioning Win2D to Reunion is In-Progress

-Moving Win2D over to ProjectReunion and WinUI3 is a work in progress, and some features such as CanvasAnimatedControl have partial or no support.
+Moving Win2D over to WindowsAppSdk and WinUI3 is a work in progress, and some features such as CanvasAnimatedControl have partial or no support.

 # Win2D